 Nicodemus the Pharisee

-It is now about 6 months before the end of Jesus’ earthly ministry.
+The second time is about 6 months before the end of Jesus’ earthly ministry.
 It is most likely that Nicodemus was aware of what Jesus had been up to since their original night-time meeting.
-He probably was aware of Jesus’ continued healings and teachings.

-In John 7:50-51 we see Nicodemus speaking to a gathering of the Pharisees.
+In John 7:50-51 we see Nicodemus speaking to a gathering of the chief priests and Pharisees.
 But the Pharisees were growing impatient and frustrated with Jesus and had planned an unlawful seizure of Him by the temple guards.
-Nicodemus speaks up in Jesus’ defense:

 “Nicodemus, who had gone to Jesus earlier and who was one of their own number, asked, ‘Does our law condemn anyone without first hearing him to find out what he is doing?’” v50-51.

-Nicodemus didn’t make a straight forward declaration of faith in Jesus.
-Instead, he protests an unlawful action based on their own rule of law.
 To declare Jesus the Son of God at this point would not have changed the Pharisees minds, but by raising a legitimate legal objection, he could possibly protect Jesus.

 Nicodemus had turned from seeker/skeptic to defender.